Natural Bridge, Springbrook National Park - Attraction

-The Springbrook National Park picturesque Natural Bridge rock formation - once formed by the force of the waterfall over the erosive basalt cave - is easily accessible from the Nerang-Murwillumbah Road car park.
+The park's Natural Bridge section features a picturesque rock formation, formed by the force of the waterfall over the basalt cave.
+It is easily accessible from the Nerang-Murwillumbah Road car park.

-Start the short one kilometre subtropical circuit clockwise and descend through ancient Gondwana rainforest to the Natural Bridge rock arch.
+Follow the easy one-kilometre circuit (walk in a clockwise direction) and descend through the ancient Gondwana rainforest to the Natural Bridge rock arch.
 Hoop pines emerging from surrounding forests are living relics of the Jurassic Age, 180 million years ago.

 During the day spot paradise riflebirds, green catbirds, wompoo fruit-doves and rare and threatened species like the cascade tree frog, tusked frog, sooty owl and koala.
 At night join a guided nocturnal tour to see the resident colony of protected glow-worms and microbats.
 On summer nights, also see luminous fungi and fireflies.

 Part of Cave Creek in the Natural Bridge section is a Restricted Access Area to prevent the risk of injury or death.
 Swimming in the creek, including within the cave, and access to the creek bank is prohibited.